gitlabhq/gitlab-ci/doc/builds_configuration/docker.md

   --docker-mysql latest
 ```

-The above example will create new runner that uses `docker` executor.
+The above example will create a new runner that uses `docker` executor.
 To build projects it will use `ruby:2.1` image and will allow to access `postgres` and `mysql` databases for time of the build.

 ### What is image?
-The image is the name of any repository that is added to local Docker Engine or any repository that can be found at [Docker Hub](https://registry.hub.docker.com/).
-If you still don't know what it is please read the [Docker Fundamentals](https://docs.docker.com/introduction/understanding-docker/).
+The image is the name of any repository that is present in local Docker Engine or any repository that can be found at [Docker Hub](https://registry.hub.docker.com/).
+If you still don't know what it is, please read the [Docker Fundamentals](https://docs.docker.com/introduction/understanding-docker/).

 ### What is service?
-Service is just another image, that is run for time of your build and is linked to your build.
-This allows you to access this service image during build time.
+Service is just another image that is run for time of your build and is linked to your build.
+This allows you to access the service image during build time.
 The service image can run any application, but most common use case is to run some database container, ie.: `mysql`.
-It's easier and faster to use existing image, run it as additional container than installing `mysql` in your build container every time.
+It's easier and faster to use existing image, run it as additional container than install `mysql` on your build container every time.

 #### How is service linked to the build?
 There's good document that describes how `docker` linking works: [Linking containers together](https://docs.docker.com/userguide/dockerlinks/).
-To summarize: if you add `mysql` as service to your application, his image will be used to create container that is linked to build image and is accessible under host `mysql`.
+To summarize: if you add `mysql` as service to your application, this image will be used to create container that is linked to build container.
+The service container for MySQL will be accessible under hostname `mysql`.
 So, **to access your database service you have to connect to host: `mysql` instead of socket or `localhost`**.

 ### How to use other images as services?
-You are not limited to having only database services.
-You can hand modify `config.toml` to add any image as service found on [Docker Hub](https://registry.hub.docker.com/).
+You are not limited to have only database services.
+You can hand modify `config.toml` to add any image as service found at [Docker Hub](https://registry.hub.docker.com/).
 Look for `[runners.docker]` section:
 ```
 [runners.docker]
   image = "ruby:2.1"
   services = ["mysql:latest", "postgres:latest"]
 ```

-For example for time of your build you need `wordpress` instance.
-Let's use this image: [tutum/wordpress](https://registry.hub.docker.com/u/tutum/wordpress/).
-This is image that have fully preconfigured `wordpress` with bundled `MySQL` server:
+For example you need `wordpress` instance to test some API integration with `Wordpress`.
+You can for example use this image: [tutum/wordpress](https://registry.hub.docker.com/u/tutum/wordpress/).
+This is image that have fully preconfigured `wordpress` and have `MySQL` server built-in:
 ```
 [runners.docker]
   image = "ruby:2.1"
   services = ["mysql:latest", "postgres:latest", "tutum/wordpress:latest"]
 ```

-Next time when you run your application `tutum/wordpress` will be started and you will have access to it from your build container under hostname: `tutum_wordpress`.
+Next time when you run your application the `tutum/wordpress` will be started and you will have access to it from your build container under hostname: `tutum_wordpress`.

 Alias hostname for the service is made from the image name:
 1. Everything after `:` is stripped,
 2. '/' is replaced to `_`.

 ### Overwrite image and services
-It's possible to overwrite `docker-image` and specified services from `.gitlab-ci.yml`.
-If you add at the top of your `.gitlab-ci.yml`:
+It's possible to overwrite `docker-image` and specify services from `.gitlab-ci.yml`.
+If you add at the top of your `.gitlab-ci.yml` `image` and `services` the `Docker` executor will use the values defined in YAML instead of the ones that were specified during runner's registration.
 ```
 image: ruby:2.2
 services: